-Melaleuca hosted 30 tech-savvy high school students from eastern Idaho and northern Utah as part of a week long computer science boot camp.
+Melaleuca hosted 30 tech-savvy high school students from eastern Idaho and northern Utah as part of a week-long computer science boot camp.
 The free workshop allowed students the opportunity to discuss a data-run world with industry experts and try their hand at practical programming.

 Rex Barzee, a professor of computer information technology at BYU-Idaho, taught the course.
 Under his leadership, attendees created interactive smartphone apps, event scheduling interfaces, and other prototypes.

 In his interview with Local Channel 8, Barzee said “We hope to interest local high school students in information technology.
 Melaleuca and lots of companies in southeast Idaho have a great need for technology workers, and we really would like to have our local people, our local students gain those skills, gain interest in information technology and come and work for the great companies that are in southeast Idaho.”

-were split into two classes to work on intermediate and advanced projects
+Based on their previous experience with programming, attendees were split into two classes to work on intermediate and advanced projects throughout the week.

 future career in the field of information technology will look like for these